Dave LewAllen is the senior anchor/reporter for the Action News team.

 His hobbies include golf, which he acknowledges he plays poorly, but still enjoys.
 Other interests include reading, politics, fishing and baseball card collecting.

-Dave and his wife Sandra reside in Oakland County with their two children.
+Dave and his wife Sandra reside in Oakland County.
+They have two children.